-British white supremacist, initially sentenced to read Austen and Dickens, imprisoned on two-year bid
+British white supremacist, initially sentenced to read Austen and Dickens, imprisoned for two years

 “These sorts of lenient sentences risk encouraging other young people to access and share terrorist and extremist content because they will not fear the repercussions of their actions,” the group’s chief executive, Nick Lowles, said in an open letter in September.

-William Allchorn, associate director of the Centre for the Analysis of the Radical Right, said that the sentence was closely watched as far-right extremism was a growing problem among British teens and young men, with arrests of those under 18 years old having “overtaken” Islamist terrorism.
+William Allchorn, associate director of the Center for Analysis of the Radical Right, said that the sentence was closely watched as far-right extremism was a growing problem among British teens and young men, with arrests of those under 18 years old having “overtaken” Islamist terrorism.

-“A lot of people get involved because of that sense of belonging and being part of a group or bigger cause,” said Allchorn.
+“A lot of people get involved because of that sense of belonging and being part of a group or bigger cause,” Allchorn said.

-“I think the idea of assigning great works of English literature is problematic,” said Winter, adding that the idea that the far right are uneducated was a common assumption among British elites and that the recommending only white, English authors could backfire when people “who are defending the whiteness of the British canon and British culture against what they see as wokeness and cancel culture.”
+“I think the idea of assigning great works of English literature is problematic,” said Winter, adding that the idea that the far right are uneducated was a common assumption among British elites and that the recommending only White, English authors could backfire when people “who are defending the Whiteness of the British canon and British culture against what they see as wokeness and cancel culture.”

-Britain’s Attorney General’s Office announced shortly after the original sentence it would be reviewing the sentence under a scheme for unduly lenient sentences.
+Britain’s Attorney General’s Office announced shortly after the original sentence it would be reviewing it under a program for unduly lenient sentences.

-“I enjoyed Shakespeare more than I did Jane Austen but I still enjoyed Jane Austen by a degree,” John told the court, as accounted by the Leicester Mercury.
+“I enjoyed Shakespeare more than I did Jane Austen but I still enjoyed Jane Austen by a degree,” John told the court, according to the Leicester Mercury.

+British law enforcement’s focus on online reading in tracking potential right-wing extremism has drawn scrutiny from some legal scholars, with some concerned that such measures could in effect be “criminalizing curiosity.”

+Alberto Testa, a criminologist at the University of West London, said that while deradicalization programs faced considerable criticism and at best-mixed results, jail time also rarely solved the problem.